Tag: The Catholic church

 The U.S. Conference of Catholic Bishops voted to make only limited revisions to a guide they publish every presidential election year on church teaching, voting and public policy.
 The bishops also reaffirmed their fight for broader religious exemptions to laws recognizing gay marriage and a requirement in the Affordable Care Act that employers provide health insurance covering birth control.

 That’s what they do.
 That’s what they’re preoccupied with.
 That’s what they care about.
 That’s their raison d’être.
-Not love, not … Read the rest
+Not love, not compassion, not making a better world – just peering at people’s sex lives and doing their best to control them and fuck them up.
+They fuck you up, your Catholic bishops.

 Cool headline in the Telegraph –